-The time frame is six years.
-After a period, it is possible to apply again in competition with other applicants.
+The duration of a grant is six years.
+At the end of a grant period, it is possible to apply again in competition with other applicants.

 Approval of grant

-The duration will be approx. seven months from application to grant.
+It will take approx. seven months from application deadline to grant.

-In march 2017 VILLUM FONDEN granted DKK 400 million for 11 experienced and highly acknowledged researchers within the technical and natural sciences.
+In 2023 VILLUM FONDEN granted DKK 352 million for 11 researchers within the technical and natural sciences.